 This MNT Knowledge Center feature will focus solely on cow's milk and is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of milk and an in-depth look at its possible health benefits and any potential health concerns with consuming milk.
+If you have an allergy or intolerance to cow's milk, we have an article covering some of the milk alternatives that you may want to consider.

 Nutritional breakdown of milk